rust-lang/rust/README.md

 #![cfg_attr(feature="clippy", plugin(clippy))]
 ```

+##Link with clippy service
+`clippy-service` is a rust web initiative providing `rust-clippy` as a web service.

+Both projects are independent and maintained by different people (even if some `clippy-service`'s contributions are authored by some `rust-clippy` members).

+You can check it out this great service at [clippy.bashy.io](https://clippy.bashy.io/)

 ##License
 Licensed under [MPL](https://www.mozilla.org/MPL/2.0/).
 If you're having issues with the license, let me know and I'll try to change it to something more permissive.